brikis98/yevgeniy-brikman-homepage/_posts/2011-07-24-5-reasons-everyone-should-watch.md

 {% include figure.html path="blog/crossfit-games/community.jpg" alt="Community" %}

-The Games is one of the rare competitions where competitors will cheer each other on.
+The Games are one of the rare competitions where competitors will cheer each other on.
 You will not hear trash talk.
 You will not hear fans booing.
 The athletes are not there for the money.
-Most of spectators are Crossfitters
+Most of the spectators are Crossfitters
 themselves: they know how the competitors train, what they are going through, and [why they do it](http://games2009.crossfit.com/thegames/a-spectator-explains-why-he-crossfits.html).